amejiarosario/dsa.js-data-structures-algorithms-javascript/notes.md

 - [ ] Refactor LinkedList.remove().
 It's doing to much maybe it can be refactor in terms of removeByPosition and indexOf
 - [ ] More algorithm and datastructres!
 Greedy, Divide and Conquer etc.
 - [ ] Algorithms visualizations like https://bost.ocks.org/mike/algorithms/
+- [ ] sorting algorithms needs a comparator.
+So, it can sort objects as well.
+Replace `Array.sort` for `mergesort` in `src/algorithms/knapsack-fractional.js`

 # Troubleshooting
 Some notes while working on this project